 Top 10 Facts About Robert Burns

-Robert Burns was born on January 25, 1759 in Ayrshire, Scotland.
-He is known as the national poet of Scotland and he wrote poems and songs in both Scottish and English language.
+Robert Burns was born on January 25, 1759, in Ayrshire, Scotland.
+He is known as the national poet of Scotland and wrote poems and songs in both Scottish and English languages.
 He was very vocal and rebellious against strict religion.
-Both his father and mother were farmers and they lived in the north-east region …
+Both his father and mother were farmers, and they lived in the northeast region of …